Autorevision/autorevision/README.md

 Currently Extracted Data
 ------------------------

+`VCS_TYPE': The repository type - "git", "hg", or "svn".

 `VCS_NUM`: A count of revisions there have been between the current one and the initial one; useful for build numbers.

 `VCS_DATE`: The date of the current commit in true ISO-8601/RFC3339 format, including seconds.